-(3) If the student's failure to appear on the date of defence of dissertation or the state doctoral examination is not reasonably excused, he is not graded and the date of defence of dissertation or the state doctoral examination lapses.
-In such a case, the student cannot register for dates of the state doctoral examination or defence of dissertation that will take place sooner than four months of the original date of the holding of the defence.
+- (1) If a doctoral student fails to appear due to serious reasons for the state doctoral examination or for the defence of dissertation, he excuses his failure to appear in writing to the Dean. - (2) If the student's failure to appear on the date of defence of dissertation or the state doctoral examination is not reasonably excused, he is not graded and the date of defence of dissertation or the state doctoral examination lapses.
+In such a case, the student cannot register for dates of the state doctoral examination or defence of dissertation that will take place sooner than four months of the original date of the holding of the defence. - (3) The time limit under paragraph 2 may be shortened by the Dean upon application of the student in cases worthy of special consideration.

-(4) The time limit under paragraph 3 may be shortened by the Dean upon application of the student in cases worthy of special consideration.
+CHAPTER V

-CHAPTER V Provision on Interpretation
+Provision on Interpretation